 Engaging a wide variety of stakeholders is vital to a large transformational project like Open Networks, and we have worked to involve individuals who have any interaction with the networks in Great Britain, across the whole energy system.

 To help guide the work of the Open Networks Project, we have created a representative Advisory Group containing over 40 experts from across the British energy industry.
-ENA and its members use the Advisory Group to help in the development of products from an early stage, but also to report back the progress of the project to the wider industry.
+The Open Networks Project uses the Advisory Group to help in the development of products from an early stage, but also to report back the progress of the project to the wider industry.

 A full list of the Advisory Group members can be found here.